Erarnitox/Droplet/Readme.md

 > [!WARNING]
 > This repository is in an early WIP state!
 Don't expect everything to work yet!
+> Everything in this repository unstable and due to change in the future!

 # Droplet - Discord Bot
 ---